Pointers for Video Applications – Performing Arts Internships

 5. Remember – You’re the star!

 It’s great to see people in their work environment, but remember to minimize the distractions around you in the video.
-Let us see you clearly and don’t have too much background activity.
+Let us see and hear you clearly and avoid visual clutter and too much background activity.

 One final word.
 There were other changes to the application requirements, so please make sure you always read the full guidelines carefully.

 Questions?
 Don’t hesitate to contact the Arts Program Director at the Foundation.
 We would be pleased to help!